resonanceee/opendatahub-bootcamp-2024-elaboration/README.md

 |Postgis|Postgres database|postgres|5555|

 `curl.sh` contains some basic calls so you know it's working.
-Refer to the the API documentation and wiki entries linked below for further defails.
+Refer to the the API documentation and wiki entries linked below for further details.

-For the challenge you will write only to this local instance.

 ## Authentication
 We use Oauth2 for authentication and authorization.